DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 Some struggled to differentiate between two of the terms:

-> “I don’t understand the difference between Academic failure and Did not pass assessment.”
+> “I do not understand the difference between Academic failure and Did not pass assessment.”

 ![A series of radio choices for reasons a trainee might withdraw from a course.](04-withdrawal-reasons.png)